 In this casserole, you can taste the buttery, crispy crackers.
 They flavor the whole dish.
 That extra crunch gives it something special that pleases everyone.
 Like I said before, it’s one of the dishes the kids eat best.

 I like to do all the cooking in one pot.
-For this dish, you can to cook your pasta, dump it into the colander to drain and use the same pot to make the sauce.
+For this dish, you can cook your pasta, dump it into the colander to drain, and use the same pot to make the sauce.
 Then you don’t have to wash two pots.
 While the casserole is baking, you can wash out the colander and the cooking pot and have fewer dishes to wash after the meal.
 How’s that for an easy dinner idea?

 I love watching the Pioneer Woman on Food Network and a few months ago I got to go see her for my birthday.
 She has her new Mercantile open in Pawhuska, Oklahoma.
 It’s only a few hours away from where I live.
 It was super fun to meet her.
 I met Ladd and Paige too.
 Click here for more on our trip.